 You can’t leave the optic on all the time.
 Is this a problem for home defense?
 What’s the auto shut off like?

 It could be.
 The EOTECH is definitely a more intensive product.
 You have to manage it more than an Aimpoint.
 If you turn on/adjust the optic with the up arrow brightness setting, the auto shut off is 8 hours.
 If you turn on/adjust the optic with the down arrow brightness setting, the auto shut off is 4 hours.
 The 8/4 hour shut off is toggled by the last push button used.
 And resets once a button is pressed.
 Pretty cool actually.

 How clear is the glass?

-The EOTech series appears to be the clearest glass of any optic right now, in our opinion, making it very handy for longer range shooting.
+In our opinion, the EOTECH series appears to have the clearest glass of any optic available right now.
+Making it very handy for longer range shooting.
 Combine that with the crisp 1 MOA center dot and you’re golden.

 Are the EOTECHs good now?
 Wasn’t there some sort of scandal?